 How we're doing it Who is accountable?
-1) THE COUNCIL INVESTS IN FUTURE SCHOOLS Conclude comprehensive redevelopment of new secondary school with community leisure facilities in Monmouth Commence Abergavenny school redevelopment Develop 'Band C' proposals for the re-provision of secondary learning in the Chepstow area Cabinet Member for Children and Young People 2) THE COUNCIL HAS A PLAN FOR RAISING STANDARDS IN SCHOOLS Continue to raise standards in education including STEM subjects (science, technology, engineering and maths) Ongoing focus on vulnerable learners Convening school industry partnerships Cabinet Member for Children and Young People 3) THE COUNCIL CARRIES OUT A STRATEGIC EDUCATION REVIEW Implement the findings and recommendations of the independent Additional Learning Needs Review Review of Catchment and Nearest School Policy Review of Home to School Transport Review and develop leadership structures across schools Cabinet Member for Children and Young People Cabinet Member for Operations 4) THE COUNCIL IMPLEMENTS A MODEL OF EARLY INTERVENTION AND PREVENTION FOR CHILDREN AND FAMILIES Integrate preventative children and family services within each locality into one prevention focused function Provide services that meet mental health and emotional well-being including the Face2Face counselling scheme Promote active lifestyles through activities such as The Daily Mile Cabinet Member for Social Care, Safeguarding and Health 5) THE COUNCIL ENSURES PERMANENT ACCOMMODATION AND SUPPORT FOR LOOKED-AFTER CHILDREN Work with regional partners to increase the numbers of children who are adopted in a timely way Increase the number of Monmouthshire foster carers Cabinet Member for Social Care, Safeguarding and Health
+1) THE COUNCIL INVESTS IN FUTURE SCHOOLS Conclude comprehensive redevelopment of new secondary school with community leisure facilities in Monmouth (Completed) Commence Abergavenny school redevelopment Develop 'Band C' proposals for the re-provision of secondary learning in the Chepstow area Cabinet Member for Children, Young People and Monlife 2) THE COUNCIL HAS A PLAN FOR RAISING STANDARDS IN SCHOOLS Continue to raise standards in education and ensure an ongoing focus on vulnerable learners Prepare for the new curriculum in Wales including a focus on the broader skills required by employers.
+Strengthen the links between schools, their communities and local businesses to improve the well-being of children and young people (New) Cabinet Member for Children, Young People and Monlife 3) THE COUNCIL CARRIES OUT A STRATEGIC EDUCATION REVIEW Implement the findings and recommendations of the independent Additional Learning Needs Review Review of Catchment and Nearest School Policy Review of Home to School Transport Review and develop leadership structures across schools Cabinet Member for Children, Young People and Monlife Cabinet Member for Infrastructure and Neighbourhood Services 4) THE COUNCIL IMPLEMENTS A MODEL OF EARLY INTERVENTION AND PREVENTION FOR CHILDREN AND FAMILIES Integrate preventative children and family services within each locality into one prevention focused function Provide services that meet mental health and emotional well-being Promote active lifestyles for children and young people through a broad range of activities including sport, exercise and the natural environment Roll out the 'Children's Voices in Play' toolkit across the county to support the creation of play-friendly communities (New) Cabinet Member for Social Care, Safeguarding and Health

+5) THE COUNCIL ENSURES PERMANENT ACCOMMODATION AND SUPPORT FOR LOOKED-AFTER CHILDREN

+• Increase the number of Monmouthshire foster carers Cabinet Member for Social Care, Safeguarding and Health